I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 How can I get help with private dental costs?

 There are several ways to reduce the cost of private dental care.
 One option is to get dental insurance that can cover some of the expenses.
 It’s important to compare different insurance plans to find the best one for your needs.
 Additionally, shopping around for dental providers and comparing their prices for specific services can help save money.
 Negotiating fees with your dentist, especially for expensive procedures, is another possibility.
 Visiting a dental school where students, supervised by experienced dentists, may offer services at a lower cost is another option.
-Finally, some dental offices may offer payment plans that allow patients to spread out the cost of treatment over time.
+Finally, some dental practices may offer payment plans that allow patients to spread out the cost of treatment over time.

 How do I complain about NHS dental care?

 If you require assistance in making a complaint, The Advocacy People offer free advice and support for complaints regarding the National Health Service in Dorset.
-You can reach them at:

 The Advocacy People